Penrose-Library/PenroseLibrary-Web/content/pages/faculty_services.md

 ## Honors Thesis FAQ for Faculty

 Changes have been made to the faculty code in regard to what is required for submission to the library.
-Honors thesis students students are only required to submit a digital copy of the thesis.
+Honors thesis students are only required to submit a digital copy of the thesis.
 Students who choose to allow worldwide (open) access to their thesis may elect to also deposit a paper copy of their thesis that will be bound and shelved in the Allen Reading Room and can circulate on campus and through Interlibrary Loan.
 Students who have completed an honors project are required to deposit a report on that project.
 For faculty, key points include the following:

 ### Where can I find thesis submission guidelines?